tuankhoin/server-system-learning/README.md

 Golang is a programming language written by Google for back-end servers.
 Would be nice to learn if you are into concurrency and parallelism (the former is overlapping operations, the latter is simultaneous operations).
 Background knowledge of C and OOP is recommended IMHO.

-It took me 2 days full to learn all the fundamentals from scratch on [A Tour of Go](https://tour.golang.org/list) (just left with concurrency by the end of the day) and briefly compose the [basic-review.go](https://github.com/tuankhoin/server-system-learning/blob/master/basic-review.go), so I think that you will get used to it fairly fast given a fair background (I only know Matlab, C and Java by the time I'm writing this fyi).
+It took me 3 days full to learn all the fundamentals from scratch on [A Tour of Go](https://tour.golang.org/list) (concurrency took me a whole day) and briefly compose the [basic-review.go](https://github.com/tuankhoin/server-system-learning/blob/master/basic-review.go), so I think that you will get used to it fairly fast given a fair background (I only know Matlab, C and Java by the time I'm writing this fyi).

 * [Install Go](https://golang.org/doc/install)
 * [Setting up and run your first program](https://golang.org/doc/install?download=go1.13.7.linux-amd64.tar.gz)